Day 7: 7.3 miles hiked, 74 cumulative, Silver Pass Lake to VVR (7600′)

 Exhausted but full of food and fellowship, we went to bed while other hikers hung out well into the dark.

 Day 8: 11.5 miles hiked, 85.5 cumulative, VVR to Bear Creek (9580′)

 Nathan and I woke and headed to the cafe for breakfast.
 We ordered large plates of food, juice and coffee.
-We shared our table with a young couple, S and P. They had attempted to hike the JMT the previous year but S had sliced her foot open in a creek just a few days in.
+We shared our table with a young couple, Sara and Patrick.
+They had attempted to hike the JMT the previous year but Sara had sliced her foot open in a creek just a few days in.
 So…here they were again.
-They were geologists in Alaska and S and I were both members of a jmt online group.
+They were geologists in Alaska and Sara and I were both members of a jmt online group.
 We had good conversation over our mountains of food.
 We headed out to pack up as the ferry left at 8:45.
 After the final luxury of brushing my teeth in a sink!

 There were 17 thru hikers gathered together, a flurry of activity as hikers tightened boots, rummaged through packs, and applied sunscreen.
 We chatted and met some new people.
 Soon we filed onto the ferry for a smooth morning ride back to the trail.
 We hopped off and one by one disappeared back into the forest.

 After the 1.5 miles back to the JMT, we had before us the infamous Bear Ridge.
 Known to be a hard climb, Bear Ridge climbs 2000′ in just a couple of miles.
 There were 57 switchbacks climbing through forest.
 I’m thankful it was shaded, because it lived up to its reputation.
 I really didn’t like the climb.
 The trees blocked the great vistas we enjoyed at the higher elevations, so it was just a three hour slog up.